osardena/miniproject1-003-os/Section 1 - Linux and Vi Commands.md

 ## Vi and Usage

 Vi is a text editor that can be used to edit plain texts and programs.
+Vi runs in three modes:

+**1. Command Mode** - This mode accepts commands, which are usually single letters.
+For instance, *i* enters into insert mode and *o* opens a line below the current one.

+**2. Execute Mode** - This mode manipulate files, like saving files and running outside programs.
+You enter execute mode by typing a colon (**:**), and followed by the command you want to use.
+For example, *w* saves the file and *q* quits Vi and returns to the terminal.

+**3. Insert Mode** - This mode is used to enter or edit text.
+You enter insert mode by typing *i* or *a*.
+* *i* - When entering insert mode with the *i* command, whatever you type will appear to the left of the character the cursor was over.
+* *a* - When entering insert mode with the *a* command, whatever you type will appeart to the right of the word that the cursor is over.

 ### Creating and/or editing a file using Vi
 To create or edit a file using Vi, simply type ```vi filename``` where **filename** is the name of the file you want to create or edit.
 If a file with that name does not exist, vi will create one in your current working directory.
 If a file with that name does exist, vi will allow you to edit that.